Bullets in the Gun

-Bullets in the Gun is the fourteenth studio album by American country music artist Toby Keith.
+Bullets in the Gun is the sixteenth studio album by American country music artist Toby Keith.
 It was released on October 5, 2010 by Show Dog-Universal Music.
 The album produced three singles with "Trailerhood", the title track, and "Somewhere Else".
 "Trailerhood" peaked at number 19 on the US Billboard Hot Country Songs chart, while the title track and "Somewhere Else" both reached number 12.
 This was Keith's first studio album to not produce a single Top 10 hit on the US country charts.